acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 5. Sensor fusion combines data from multiple sensors (camera, IMU, distance sensors)
 6. Control algorithm calculates necessary robot movements
 7. Motor commands are executed

+**Why this matters for basketball detection**: The system architecture ensures that detection results flow efficiently through the pipeline from camera input to motor control.
+Pipelining allows us to achieve 25 FPS effective rate despite the 40ms inference time, which is critical for tracking fast-moving basketballs.

 ### 8.2 Code Configuration